Notice: The deadline for Economic Injury Disaster Loan (EIDL) applications has been extended through Dec. 31.

 Check with SBA disaster customer service if you have a question about the status of your loan.

 It is a low-interest federal loan issued by the SBA to alleviate economic injury small businesses or private nonprofits are experiencing injury and, in this case, injury caused by the Coronavirus (COVID19).
 They become available once a county or state gets an Economic Injury Disaster Loan assistance declaration also issued by the SBA.

+Enhancements to the program were announced in September 2021.
 More information can be found at https://disasterloan.sba.gov/ela/Information/EIDLLoans

 How does a small business apply for an EIDL?

 The SBA highly recommends using the online loan application, which can be found at https://disasterloan.sba.gov/ela/.
 You can request no-cost assistance from the Wisconsin SBDC in the process.